Hey, you! Yes, you! Is it really you?

 Unlike conventional adaptive authentication mechanisms, intelligent adaptive authentication is somewhat based on many pre-processed factors and heavily trained machine learning models which can provide more accurate and most suitable results.
 This uses a broad range of inputs and additional data to calculate risk scores and determine the most appropriate security action for a given situation.
 It is quite proven that intelligent adaptive authentication offers not only the appropriate level of security but also the users with seamless user experience with today’s constantly evolving security risks.

 Let’s take a look at a real world scenario where intelligent adaptive authentication can be put into use.

-Tom lives and works in central london.
+Tom lives and works in central London.
 He resides in his own house with his family.
 There’s a supermarket and a few ATMs near his house.
-His normal routine in which he withdraws cash from those ATMs when he visits the supermarket or on the way to his office.
-Also he spends his money using a combination of credit and debit cards at various locations around the city.
+His normal routine is that he withdraws cash from those ATMs when he visits the supermarket, or sometimes on the way to his office.
+He spends his money using a combination of credit and debit cards at various locations around the city.

 Let’s say for an example, Tom’s bank core banking system is equipped with an intelligent adaptive authentication component and whenever Tom makes a transaction following background steps take place.